 - 4.2.1 Any other provisions of law to the contrary notwithstanding, if the Health Officer finds that a generalized condition of air pollution exists and that it creates an emergency requiring immediate action to protect human health or safety, the Health Officer shall order persons causing or contributing to the air pollution to reduce or discontinue immediately the emission of air contaminants, and such order shall fix a place and time, not later than twenty-four hours thereafter, for a hearing to be held before the Board.
 Not more than twenty-four hours after the commencement of such hearing, and without adjournment thereof, the Board shall affirm, modify or set aside the order of the Health Officer. - 4.2.2 In the absence of a generalized condition of air pollution of the type referred to in Section 4.2.1 of this part, but if the Health Officer finds that emissions from the operation of one or more air contaminant sources are causing imminent danger to human health or safety, he may order the person or persons responsible for the operation or operations in question to reduce or discontinue emissions immediately.
 In such event, the requirements for hearing and affirmance, modification or setting aside of order set forth in Section 4.2.1 of this part shall apply. - 4.2.3 Nothing in this section shall be construed to limit any power which the Health Officer, the Alabama Air Pollution Control Commission, the Governor and any other person may have to declare an emergency and act on the basis of such declaration, if such power is conferred by statute or constitutional provision, or inheres in the office. - 4.2.4 In addition to, and without in any way limiting the foregoing, if the Health Officer determines at any time that air pollution in Jefferson County or in any portion of the County constitutes an emergency risk to the health of those present in the County or said area of the County, and that the resources of the Jefferson County Board of Health are not sufficient to abate said air pollution, such determination shall be communicated by telephone and in writing, with the factual findings on which such determination is based to the Director of the Alabama Department of Environmental Management or to the Environmental Protection Agency of the Federal Government.
 Such communication shall request assistance in the abatement of said air pollution emergency consistent with the provisions of Act 769, Alabama Legislature, Regular Session 1969, and the Federal Clean Air Act as amended.
-The Health Officer may delegate to the Director of the Alabama Department of Environmental Management or the Director of the Alabama Department of environmental Protection Agency in the name of the Health Officer.
-(Revised February 8, 1989).
+The Health Officer may delegate to the Deputy Health Officer or to the Director the power to make said determinations and deliver the same to the Director of the Alabama Department of Environmental Management or the Environmental Management or the Director the power to make said determinations and deliver the same to the Director of the Alabama Department of Environmental Management or the Environmental Protection Agency in the name of the Alabama Department of Environmental Management or the Environmental Protection Agency in the name of the Health Officer.
+(Revised February 8, 1989.)